President’s Message Regarding DACA, 9/6/17.

 It is my hope that community members will join me in using their voices to contact representatives in Congress to express their opinions.
 I recognize that not all reading this will express the same opinion.
 I hope that all reading this will understand that Drew’s mission calls us to add to the world’s good and to respond to the urgent challenges of our time.
 I believe that this is an urgent challenge.

 Drew stands in support of all of our students.
 Should any student or parent reading this message feel the need for support on issues concerning DACA or other concerns regarding immigration status, I encourage you to reach out to my office and we will connect you with staff members at Drew who can in turn guide you to appropriate resources.
-You can also check here for a listing of resources.

 All are welcome in this place.